fonol/cl-community-spec/README.md

 This project aims to provide an alternative to the Common Lisp HyperSpec.
-Due to its license, the HyperSpec can not be modified in any way, so this project is using a rendition of the ANSI Common Lisp specification made by Bill Schelter [for more information](https://www.emacswiki.org/emacs/CommonLispHyperspec).
+Due to its license, the HyperSpec can not be modified in any way, so this project is using a rendition of the ANSI Common Lisp specification made by Bill Schelter [(see the emacswiki for more information)](https://www.emacswiki.org/emacs/CommonLispHyperspec).

 The files are in [.info](https://www.gnu.org/software/texinfo/manual/texinfo/html_node/Info-Files.html) format.
 Each file contains one or more "nodes", which are output as a HTML file each.